'YORKSHIRE, NORTH RIDING.' by Thomas Moule c.1840s

 - This is an original steel engraving with later hand colour.

 - The map is in very good condition.
-The left margin is close, as issued.
+The left and right margins are shaved and the top margin close, as issued.
 Click on image for a better view.

 - The item comes displayed in a ready to frame museum quality mount.